HowTo: Raspberry Pi – Mount drive in Linux

 mkdir /tmp/mountPoint/

-the folder "mountPoint" is then created in the temporary folder, for example.
-This temporary folder is emptied after every restart of the system.
+for example, the "mountPoint" folder is then created in the temporary folder.
+This temporary folder is emptied each time the system is restarted.
 This also removes the mount point.

 Mount drive